mnikitha1408/nikitha-portfolio/final_project.md

 #### Buzzfeed News
 * [Fake News - Election, Content Engagement](https://docs.google.com/spreadsheets/d/1ysnzawW6pDGBEqbXqeYuzWa7Rx2mQUip6CXUUUk4jIk/edit#gid=399992108)

-The Buzzfeed News data can be used to show the impact and widespread nature of fake news.
+The Buzzfeed News data can be used to show the impact and widespread nature of fake news, especially during the election period.

 ## Method and Medium
-* Research - identify articles and verified news stories that talk about real-life incidents as a result of fake news on social media to back up my claim.
+* Research - identify articles and news stories that talk about real-life incidents as a result of fake news on social media to back up my claim.
 * Data Viz - use the data I have gathered to make powerful visualizations to reinforce my message.
 * Writeup - I do not want the writeup to be very long; I want it to support the data and mostly allow the data to talk for itself.
 * Call-to-Action - I have to think through and finalize my call-to-action.